Best gaming headsets in 2024: I'd bet my ears on these headphones

 Sadly, the mic is your fairly standard affair and while it will work just fine for chat in games, it's very basic and uninspired when it comes to sound quality.

-Though all things considered, I struggle to imagine a customer who wouldn't be happy with these as a wireless gaming headset.
+Though all things considered, we struggle to imagine a customer who wouldn't be happy with these as a wireless gaming headset.
 They're pricey, but within reason for their specs, and they certainly deliver on everything you could want for gaming, and listening to music, on your PC.

 Read our full HyperX Cloud Alpha Wireless review.

-Best audiophile headset for gaming
+Best wired audiophile headphones for gaming

-The best audiophile headphones for gaming
+The best wired audiophile headphones for gaming

 Specifications